lgiesen/DL-Semantic-Segmentation-of-Tree-Stock-in-South-Africa-Using-Satellite-Images/README.md

 - **core/** has the loss, optimizer classes and the U-Net.
 - **config/config.py** stores central configuration settings, such as filepaths, training hyperparameters and shape of the patches.

+## Get Started

+Set the corresponding settings in the config/config.py, for instance define the name of a new to be predicted satellite image.
+Similarly adjust the settings in the case of new training data.
+Then run the pipeline notebook and specifying if you want to predict or train the model with the provided variables.

 ---

 ## Motivation